wjf1997/Vision-assisted-LiDAR-Inertial-SLAM-Based-on-Multiple-Segments-Under-Degenerate-Environment/README.md

 This repository contains core code for buffer mechanism and dual sliding window.
 The full project will be released upon the acceptance of mansucript.

 # Dependency
+Our project is developed based on [LVI-SAM](https://github.com/TixiaoShan/LVI-SAM).
+Therefore, the dependencies of our method are consistent with it, and there are no additional dependency requirements.